Probate (Estate Administration)

 The firm of Weisel, Xides & Foerster, LLP has decades of experience in the probate area.
 This has enabled us to develop an efficient probate practice that makes it easy and comfortable for the client.
 When a new client retains us to handle an estate, we immediately begin a petition for their appointment as a personal representative.

 Typically, the petition is ready for filing as soon as the client visits the office.
 The petition is then filed, and the personal representative is sworn in.
-In Allegheny County cases, this occurs in the Department of Court Records, located across the street from our office.
+In Allegheny County cases, this occurs in the Department of Court Records.
 A representative of the firm guides clients through the process.
 We also make all advertising arrangements, and guide clients through the process of setting up an estate bank account for the consolidation of estate assets.

 In most instances, our probate clients only visit the probate office once, and never need to enter a courtroom.
 Our firm handles all of the administration, and keeps the client informed every step of the way.
 Provided all beneficiaries consent to release of the personal representative from liability, court audit of the estate can often be bypassed through the use of releases or family settlement agreements.